dotnet/machinelearning/docs/code/DataViewRowCursor.md

 producing unique IDs themselves, which I will here attempt to do:

 Duplicate IDs being improbable is practically accomplished with a hashing-derived mechanism.
-For this we have the `DataViewRowId` methods `Fork`, `Next`, and `Combine`.
-See their documentation for specifics, but they all have in common that they treat the `DataViewRowId` as some sort of intermediate hash state, then return a new hash state based on hashing of a block of additional bits.
+For this, we have the `DataViewRowId` methods `Fork`, `Next`, and `Combine`.
+See their documentation for specifics, but they all have in common that they treat the `DataViewRowId` as some sort of intermediate hash state, then return a new hash state based on the hashing of a block of additional bits.
 (Since the additional bits hashed in `Fork` and `Next` are specific, that is, effectively `0`, and `1`, this can be very efficient.)
 The basic assumption underlying all of this is that collisions